Robert Atkins (politician): Political career

 He later became a Member of the European Parliament for the North West England region in 1999.
 He was Deputy Leader of the Conservatives in the European Parliament until November 2007 and was Chief Whip there from November 2008 to November 2009.
 He was Conservative Spokesman on Industry and External Trade from 2001 to 2004, and was Spokesman on Regional Policy, Transport and Tourism from 1999 to 2001.)
-He is a member of the Foreign Affairs Committee and the Transport & Tourism Committee.
+He was a member of the Foreign Affairs Committee and the Transport & Tourism Committee.
 He stood down at the 2014 European Elections.

 In 2019, he was elected as a councillor for the Garstang ward of the Borough of Wyre in Lancashire.

 Honours

 Atkins was knighted in the 1997 Dissolution Honours List in recognition of his service as a Member of Parliament, as Minister of State for Northern Ireland and as Minister of State for the Environment.
 He is a Freeman of the City of London.